stroparo/ds/README.md

 Execute:

-1. Create the directory to house the installation, which will be known as and pointed to by the DS_HOME variable.
+1. Create the directory to house the final install which the official DS_HOME variable will point to.
 2. Place the files in that DS_HOME directory.
 3. Source **ds.sh** in your shell profile i.e.